tyler-bennett52/storefront/README.md

 #### Attribution

 Relied on class demo for structure of Redux features, especially reducer.js.
-ChatGPT showed me how to test Redux components.
+ChatGPT showed me how to test Redux components using the renderWithRedux function.
 Placehold.co for placeholder images.